KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 ## 8. Load data into Hive tables:

-* Copy flume data from HDFS to local disk and then into Hive tables.
-Get Flume data file names.
-Open new terminal
+* Copy JSON tweets from HDFS to local disk and then into Hive tables.
+Get tweets data file names.
+Open a new terminal.

 		$ hadoop fs -lsr /user/cloudera/flume/tweetsinput/

-* Copy Flume data from HDFS
+* Copy JSON files from HDFS to our project folder

 		$ cd $HOME/Desktop/hadoop-Use-Cases/twitter-Analysis
 		$ mkdir  rawTweets